Security and data privacy

 Do I need to install something?

-The Speakeasy CLI (opens in a new tab) facilitates the creation of SDKs, Terraform providers, Postman collections, and documentation.
+The Speakeasy CLI (opens in a new tab) is a command-line interface (CLI) that facilitates the creation of SDKs, Terraform providers, Postman collections, and documentation.

 Written in Go and fully open source (opens in a new tab), the CLI is compiled into binaries for easy customer use.

-Typically, the CLI is used within a customer’s CI/CD (“continuous integration/continuous deployment”) workflow as part of the standard engineering and development flow.
-For most customers, this means installing the CLI as a GitHub action in GitHub.
-If a customer doesn’t use GitHub, the CLI can be installed in whichever system, servers, or cloud environment the customer uses.
+Typically, the CLI is used within a customer’s continuous integration/continuous deployment (CI/CD) workflow as part of the standard engineering and development flow.
+For most customers, this means installing the CLI as a GitHub Action in GitHub.
+If a customer doesn’t use GitHub, the CLI can be installed on whichever system, server, or cloud environment the customer uses.

 Does the Speakeasy platform access my API or customer data in any way?